 The advantage for merchants is the reduction of “unauthorised transaction” chargebacks.
 The main advantage for cardholders is that there is a decreased risk of other people being able to use their payment cards fraudulently on the Internet.

-With 3-D Secure, the issuing bank prompts the buyer for a password that is known only to the bank and the buyer.
+With 3-D Secure, the issuing bank prompts the buyer for a one-time-password (OTP) that is known only to the bank and the buyer.
 Since the merchant does not know this password and is not responsible for capturing it, it can be used by the issuing bank as evidence that the purchaser is indeed their cardholder.
 This decreases risk in two ways:

-1. Copying card details, either by writing down the numbers on the card itself or by way of
+- Copying card details, either by writing down the numbers on the card itself or by way of

 modified terminals or ATMs, does not result in the ability to purchase over the Internet

-because of the additional password, which is not stored on or written on the card.
+because of the additional password, which is not stored on or written on the card. - Since the merchant does not capture the password, there is a reduced risk from security

 incidents at online merchants – there is no way for anyone to get the associated password.